 - Having an established emergency management plan developed in partnership with local law enforcement, as well as other appropriate emergency management resources.

-- Analyzing our facilities for safety, security, equipment capabilities and other areas of operational and functional ability.
+- Analyzing our facilities for safety, security, communication, equipment capabilities and other areas of operational and functional ability.

 - Training for our staff members so they can act as a team to mitigate a threat or minimize the impact to our children when a natural or man-made disaster occurs.